-A Framework for the AI Era
+A Guide for the AI Era

 The AI-Ready

-Data Manifesto
+Data Framework

+You can't solve this with data quality alone.
 You solve it with architecture.

 The Five Factors